 "Based on currently available literature, cinnamon may have a beneficial effect on fasting plasma glucose, LDL-C, HDL-C, and triglyceride levels in patients with type 2 diabetes," the authors write.
 "The high degree of heterogeneity may limit the ability to apply these results to patient care, because the preferred dose and duration of therapy are unclear."

-Explore further: Cholesterol levels appear to be improving among US youths
+Explore further: Cholesterol levels improving among US adults

 Full Text (subscription or payment may be required)